Skip to content

 Explanation:

-This code initializes the AudioEngine, creates a SoundPlayer that loads an audio file using StreamDataProvider, adds the player to the Master mixer, and starts playback.
+This code initializes the AudioEngine, creates a StreamDataProvider (which is IDisposable and managed by a using statement) to load an audio file, creates a SoundPlayer with this provider, adds the player to the Master mixer, and starts playback.
 The console application then waits for the user to press a key before stopping playback and cleaning up.

-This tutorial demonstrates how to play an audio stream from a URL using SoundPlayer and StreamDataProvider.
+This tutorial demonstrates how to play an audio stream from a URL using SoundPlayer and NetworkDataProvider.

 Steps: